Federal regulations require UC Davis Financial Aid and Scholarships to establish Standards for Satisfactory Academic Progress (SAP).

 How are Units Treated for SAP?

 It depends.
 Generally, to successfully complete a unit you must receive a grade of A, B, C, D, or P (S for graduate students) in a course.
 Grades of F, I, NP (U for graduate students), and NG do not count.
 If not completed, the units may still be counted as attempted for SAP purposes.
+Also, once an Incomplete grade is converted to an actual grade, that change will be captured during the next annual SAP review.

 - Generally, these units do not count as units attempted.
 However, they could affect degree progress towards the Maximum Timeframe.